halaxa/json-machine/README.md

 Requires `ext-json` if used out of the box.
 See [custom decoder](#custom-decoder).

-0.4.0 is the last version to support PHP 5.6.
-Since 0.5.0 PHP 7.0+ will be required.

 ## Introduction
 JSON Machine is an efficient, easy-to-use and fast JSON stream parser based on generators